On testing for independence between generalized error models of several time series: Numerical experiments

-Next, a process $\{X_t\}$ is said to follow an AR(p)Z-Poisson HMM with $J$ regimes and covariate $\bZ_t$ (with first column $\equiv 1$), if the conditional distribution of $X_t$ given $\cF_{t-1}$ and $\tau_t=j$ is a Poisson distribution with mean $\disp \mu_j=\sum_{i=1}^p\phi_{i,j}X_{t-i}+\btheta_j^\top \bZ_t$, with the restriction that all parameters and covariates are non negative. \end{definition} The two data-generating processes we used are: \begin{description} \item[DGP$_1$] $(u_t,v_{t+\bfl}) \sim C$, where $C$ is a copula in the following copula families: Frank, Gaussian, Clayton (all three with Kendall's tau $\in \{0.1282,1/3\}$), Independence, and Tent map, with $X_{1,t} = F_{1t}^{-1}(u_t)$, $X_{2,t} = F_{2t}^{-1}(v_t)$, where $F_{1t}$ and $F_{2t}$ are respectively the conditional distribution of a Gaussian HMM with the parameters given in Table \ref{param1}.
-Note that these parameters were chosen to reflect behavior consistent with some stock returns. \BB{The values of the Kendall's tau of $\tau=0.1282$ and $1/3$ were chosen, as in \cite{Duchesne/Ghoudi/Remillard:2012}, in order to obtain a correlation coefficient $\rho$ of $0.2$ and $0.5$ respectively, when working with the Gaussian copula. }
+\textbf{DGP$_1$}: $(u_t,v_{t+\bfl}) \sim C$, where $C$ is a copula in the following copula families: Frank, Gaussian, Clayton (all three with Kendall's tau $\in \{0.1282,1/3\}$), Independence, and Tent map, with $X_{1,t} = F_{1t}^{-1}(u_t)$, $X_{2,t} = F_{2t}^{-1}(v_t)$, where $F_{1t}$ and $F_{2t}$ are respectively the conditional distribution of a Gaussian HMM with the parameters given in Table \ref{param1}.
+Note that these parameters were chosen to reflect behavior consistent with some stock returns.
+The values of the Kendall's tau of $\tau=0.1282$ and $1/3$ were chosen, as in \cite{Duchesne/Ghoudi/Remillard:2012}, in order to obtain a correlation coefficient $\rho$ of $0.2$ and $0.5$ respectively, when working with the Gaussian copula.